Skip to main content

 You Want Full Control

 Semi-custom homes limit you to finish packages at $250-$350/sqft.
-A true custom home is designed from scratch — your lot, your floor plan, your specifications on every surface.
+A true custom home is designed from scratch: your lot, your floor plan, your specifications on every surface, from PGT WinGuard impact windows and Hardie board lap siding to Schluter Kerdi shower systems and Therma-Tru entry doors.

 Not sure which path fits?
 Read our full breakdown: Remodel, Add On, or Build New?